SaberPawsNEW/lilbrowser/README.md

 <h1 align="center">
     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Its+a+web+browser,;made+for+fun.;" />
 </h1>
+# TODAY: the making of lilbrowser..., BETTER!
+Updating from old winforms .net code to new.
 # update: i made an installer. source code in the source code above (open in Inno Setup)
 # ive made so many concepts, but the time is...............
 NOW!
 <bold>Its a web browser, made for fun.<bold>